trnktms/sk-base/README.md

 # sk-base - the project generator with PowerShell

 ### Purpose of the project
-Accelarate whatever project initial setup and project addition included with common needs.
+Accelarate whatever project initial setup, project and module addition included with common needs.

 ### How to use your own template, configuration with your project
 Download this repository and put it into your own project, so your folder structure would look like this for instance: